-Think about—they weren’t tenured university professors debating idle questions about the universe.
+Think about who the Stoics really were—they weren’t tenured university professors debating idle questions about the universe.
 On the contrary, they were men (and in some cases) women of action.
 To borrow from Theodore Roosevelt and to make a Roman pun, they were not critics, they were in the arena.
 By that I mean, they were the ones getting criticized.

 Take Marcus Aurelius.
-He’s.
+He’s the Emperor of Rome.
 He has incredible amounts of power, but also subjected, then, to incredible burden of responsibility.
 His job was to make decisions and part of making decisions is that they bump straight into other people’s opinions.
-No wonder then, that , is filled with thoughts on how to deal with criticism and adoration alike.
+No wonder then, that his Meditations, is filled with thoughts on how to deal with criticism and adoration alike.

 For instance, about seeking adoration he writes: